-The Armstrong Atlantic State University Police Department personnel are certified and trained to offer numerous services to the university and its community.
+The Armstrong State University Police Department personnel are certified and trained to offer numerous services to the university and its community.

 Emergency Medical Responders (EMR)